Qojgjg/AI-Trading-Bot/README.md

 While both of them are the core questions for an automatic trading bot, "Is it time to enter a position?" is more important than "Is it time to exit the position?", as exiting a position has two obvious scenarios: Take Profit and Stop Loss.
 Entering a position, however, requires your confidence that the position will have chance to be existed with profit in the near future.

-Let's think of a simple enter-and-exit round of trading.
+Let's think of a simple enter-and-exit round of trading, which is a buy-and-sell round in spot markets.

 We know that

 Net Profit for a round
 = ( % price change - % price slippage - % exchange fees ) X (times) Quantity Traded for the round,